 With such deep yet diverse experience Mr. Hausladen is uniquely positioned to both ensure client deployments are successful and also to help our clients navigate towards a holistic surveillance paradigm.
 He has implemented and was a Catelas user at two previous firms, Citadel LLC and SocGen Newedge.

-Nilesh has seventeen years of software development experience involving Product Definition, Architecture and Implementation.
+Nilesh has 20 years of software development experience involving Product Definition, Architecture and Implementation.
 Mr. Shroff has extensive experience developing new products and bringing them to market.
-Most recently, Nilesh developed an Enterprise Knowledge Management Platform, which was acquired by OutStart and is currently part of the OutStart KM Offering.

 Nilesh earned a Master of Science in Information & Computer Science, and a Master of Science in Structural Engineering at the Georgia Institute of Technology, Atlanta, GA.
 Nilesh additionally holds a Bachelor of Civil Engineering at the MS University Baroda, India.